“Too Sweet” Lyrics Meaning (Hozier)

 “Heaven’s gate” symbolizes the sanctity of her speech or words, while the comparison to the “TSA” (Transportation Security Administration) implies that she keeps other parts of herself emotionally guarded and protected.

-There’s a sense of admiration but also a recognition of emotional distance or barriers.
+There’s a sense of admiration but also a recognition of a disconnect between them.

 I wish I could go along